 4 Backlog Prioritization Techniques for Winning Products

-But there are several commonly used techniques to prioritize your product backlog.
+Product backlog prioritization techniques help product owners determine what backlog items the team should work on next.
+There are several commonly used techniques to prioritize the product backlog, including Kano model, MoSCoW model, cost of delay, and more.
 These techniques can give your team focus, your customers value, and your company a winning product.

 During prioritization, product owners must apply their understanding of customer and business needs.
 Some like to stack rank every item from 1 to n instead.
 Others prefer a bucket approach (see Kano and MoSCoW models below).
 A bucket approach can be easier, especially if you’re starting from scratch with a large backlog.
 After tasks are prioritized into their respective buckets, you can refine them as much as you want.